Horbenkodev/hugo-blog/content/posts/how-to-create-a-dating-website/index.md

 ---
-title: 'How to Start a Dating Website: Detailed Plan to Follow'
+ceoTitle: "How to Start a Dating Website: Detailed Plan to Follow"
+title: "How to Create a Dating Website: From Scratch to a Successful Product"
+breadcrumbs: How to Create a Dating Website
+slug: how-to-create-a-dating-website
+draft: false
-publishDate: '2023-06-13T00:00:00Z'
+publishDate: 2023-06-13T00:00:00Z
-authors: []
+image: dating_website.png
+og_image: dating_website_socials.png
 description: This article is for those who plan to create a dating website.
 We have rich expertise in dating website development and are ready to share our secrets!
-image: dating_website.png
-og_image: dating_website_socials.png
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - web-development-team
 categories:
   - business
+industries: []
 ---
 Do you know what are the most popular ways people meet their love?
 While such options as "through friends" or "at work" are still rather common, already in 2019 Stanford sociologist Michael Rosenfeld [revealed](https://news.stanford.edu/2019/08/21/online-dating-popular-way-u-s-couples-meet/) that the majority of traditional couples meet online.
 And without any doubt, we can say that the coronavirus pandemic, and especially its first wave in 2020, had a very strong impact on the further development of this tendency.
 People are accustomed to doing practically everything online and looking for a new love is one of those tasks that can be performed without the necessity to leave your home.